Resolvent estimates for spacetimes bounded by Killing horizons: Carleman estimates in the interior

-The following lemma allows one to extend $\varphi$ in such a way that its derivative is controlled; the idea comes from \cite[Section 3.1.2]{burq1998decroissance}, but of course the form of the operator there is quite different.
+Although $\varphi$ is already defined on all of $X$, the following lemma allows one to redefine $\varphi$ on $\{r < R_1 + 1\}$ in such a way that its derivative is controlled; this new extension will still be denoted by $\varphi$.
+The idea comes from \cite[Section 3.1.2]{burq1998decroissance}, but of course the form of the operator there is quite different.

-\begin{lem} There exists an extension of $\varphi =\varphi_i$ from $\{r \geq R_1\}$ to $\{r < R_1\}$ such that
+\begin{lem} There exists an extension of $\varphi =\varphi_i$ from $\{r \geq R_1+1\}$ to $\{r < R_1+1\}$ such that

 on $\{G_\varphi=0\} \cap \{0< r\leq R_1\} \cap \{|\tau| \geq a\}$.
 Furthermore, there exists $r_1 \in (0, R_1)$ such that $\varphi'(r) < 0$ is constant for $r\in [0,r_1]$. \end{lem} \begin{proof} Motivated by \eqref{eq:quantitativebracket}, consider the differential equation